Some dance pedagogy guidelines by Richard Powers

 Tempo warning: There may come the day when you think to yourself, "That music feels too fast.
 I think I'll slow it down for them."
 Or, "I can't believe I've been teaching it that fast all of these years!"
 No, the music isn't too fast; you're just slowing down.
 If your class is comprised of younger people, don't slow the class down to a tempo which works for an older teacher.

-When using recorded music, have complete technical expertise with the CD/MD player, iPod or laptop that you'll be using.
+When using recorded music, have complete technical expertise with the CD/MD player, iPod, iPad, phone or laptop that you'll be using.
 Avoid using a machine you're unfamiliar with, or come in early to get to know it.

 If you play CDs, a more specific tip is to buy a red grease pencil at a hardware store, normally used for marking glass, and write the track number of your pre-selected music on the CD case.
 After class you can erase it with a tissue.